Contact us on +44 (0)1862 810219 email@example.com

 Find out more about Royal Dornoch at Club History

-Championship Course ranked No.6 in the world by Golf Digest 2014
+Championship Course ranked No.6 in the world and No.1 in Scotland by Golf Digest 2014

 Struie Course ranked No.50 in the best links courses of UK & Ireland by Golf Digest 2011